electricimp/ConnectionManager/README.md

 - *ConnectionManager.BLINK_ALWAYS* will ensure the BlinkUp circuit is always active.
 - *ConnectionManager.BLINK_NEVER* will ensure the BlinkUp circuit is never active.

-**Note** impOS *always* enables the BlinkUp circuit for the first 60 seconds after a cold boot to ensure the imp never enters an unrecoverable state.
+**Note** impOS&trade; *always* enables the BlinkUp circuit for the first 60 seconds after a cold boot to ensure the imp never enters an unrecoverable state.
 As a result, regardless of what *blinkupBehavior* flag is set, the imp will enable the BlinkUp circuit for 60 seconds after a cold boot.

 ## Class Methods